avinassh/blag/content/posts/mongo-dupes-in-unique-index.md

 ## The Problem

-I have a three node cluster, where one is a primary and two others are secondaries.
+I have a three node cluster, with a primary and two secondaries.
 If you want to create an index on a large collection, MongoDB docs suggest you do something called [Rolling Index Builds](https://docs.mongodb.com/v4.0/tutorial/build-indexes-on-replica-sets/):

-1. Take out one of the followers from the replica set
+1. Remove a member from the replica set
 2. Create the index
 3. Add the follower back to the replica set
 4. Repeat for all the followers